ariga01/Cargo_Price_Analysis/readme.md

 ## Objective

 - Investigate the possible causes of the rising cargo price
-- Project the possible date the normal cargo price
+- Project the possible date for normal cargo price

 ## Workflow